 I find sliding the collector into the primaries is a juggling act, but since I still haven’t torqued the primaries to the engine there is plenty of wiggle room.
 A word of caution: make sure the primaries don’t touch the lower skin as the weight of the collector is applied!
 I spray a little bit of WD40 on the joints to make the insertion easier.

 The spring clamps should just clear the mounting lugs on the collector and primaries.
 Once the clamp was in the correct location, I started cutting the tie wraps to release the tension, starting with the most difficult tie wrap to access.

-With the collector fitted, I torqued the primaries to the 47Nm from the old manual.
+With the collector fitted, I torqued the primaries to the 47Nm from the manual (2015c and v2.0).

 The final step in the process is to secure the wiring of the lambda sensor, which didn’t got the way was I had planned.
 I had taken a photo of this at the Caterham showroom, from a factory build car.
 Unfortunately for me, due to the way my heat shield had been fitted, I would not be able to replicate this, unless I started removing sealing tape, which could result in damage to the heat shield itself.
 Therefore I needed a plan B.

 My plan B was too use self-adhesive tie wrap bases instead, but normally the adhesive is poor in comparison to the double sided adhesive used for number plates for example.
 So I replaced the adhesive with that of number plate strength.

 I realise this isn’t as strong or as durable as the riveted tie wrap bases, so I will have to include the inspection of them and the replacement as necessary in my service schedule.
 That said, they are only holding a short section of wire, which is also tie-wrapped to the chassis tube.

 - 8mm 1/4” drive hex socket